Florida prosecutor seeks death penalty for accused Parkland gunman

 After the filing, Cruz’s attorneys repeated their offer for Cruz to plead guilty if prosecutors agreed to not pursue the death penalty.
 Cruz is due to appear in court in Fort Lauderdale on Wednesday for his arraignment, where he will be formally asked to plead to the charges.

-“We still stand ready to immediately plead guilty to 34 consecutive life sentences without the possibility of parole,” Howard Finkelstein, a county public defender, wrote in an email.
-“If we are not allowed to do so tomorrow, we will stand mute to the charges.”
+“We still stand ready to immediately plead guilty to 34 consecutive life sentences without the possibility of parole,” Howard Finkelstein, a county public defender, wrote in an email.“If we are not allowed to do so tomorrow, we will stand mute to the charges.”

-Standing mute means the defendant will not plea either “guilty” or “not guilty.”
-Cruz’s lawyers have said they have taken this approach to avoid upsetting survivors and families of victims with the “fiction” of a not guilty plea.
+Standing mute means the defendant will not plea either“guilty” or“not guilty.”
+Cruz’s lawyers have said they have taken this approach to avoid upsetting survivors and families of victims with the“fiction” of a not guilty plea.
 The court is expected to enter a not guilty plea on Cruz’s behalf, Finkelstein said.

 “We are not saying he is not guilty but we can’t plead guilty while death is still on the table,” Finkelstein wrote.